 Time to spill some tea: Pride is *not* the world’s most colourful celebration.
 That honour belongs to Holi, the Hindu Festival of Spring.
-Colour us impressed, so we’re heading there in March.
-The celebration marks the climax of nearly two weeks touring Rajasthan – here’s five things to know about the festivities.
+Colour us impressed, so we’re heading there in the new year.
+The celebration marks the climax of nearly two weeks touring Rajasthan – here are five things to know about the festivities.

 1. Things kick off the night before.